 What to do: Wear protective styles that don’t require daily manipulation such as twists, braids, cornrows and even wigs.
 Additionally, style your hair with natural hair care products that protect your hair from breakage.

 If you notice your hair strands are limp, stringy or losing its pattern, it could be a sign that your hair lacks protein.
 Having healthy hair involves maintaining a moisture/protein balance.
 When your strands are absent of either, it can kill your hair’s elasticity, thus making your kinks brittle and prone to breakage.

 What to do: Include a protein deep condition treatment in your hair care routine.
 However, try not to overdo it (especially if your hair is the low porosity type).
 A protein treatment every 4-6 weeks would do the job.

 Ultraviolet radiation from the sun can be harmful to our hair.
 This is the same for extreme winter (harmattan) temperatures.
 These temperatures cause internal fluctuations of moisture in our hair strands.

 What to do: Try wearing protective styles once in a while.
 A scarf/turban, box braids, kinky twists, etc., would protect the hair.

 Do you remember when you were a new natural and followed your natural hair regimen with all diligence?
 Yeah, I have been there.
 So, what changed?
 You started skipping steps.
 Perhaps, you don’t even have a hair care routine at all.
 Girl, this is why your natural hair isn’t growing.
 It’s important you create and stick to a natural hair care routine that works for you.

-What to do: Follow this guide on how to create a natural hair care routine that works for you.
+What to do: Follow this Natural hair growth guide and start your journey to creating a healthy natural hair care routine that works.

 10. Using the wrong products